 Throughout the Comprehensive Plan Update process, several priorities emerged as repeated themes: the desire for a wide array of housing options, an interest in sustainable/green building, and a perceived need to distribute commercial activity more widely throughout the Town, to address underserved areas.
 The CPUC supported investigating the feasibility of creating a new mixed-use neighborhood, sustainably constructed in a manner that is compatible with its surroundings.
-Given existing commercial offerings in the eastern parts of Town (Westmere and Guilderland Hamlet) and in the Village of Altamont in the west, the CPUC identified the northern area of Guilderland - near the Princetown boundary - as an area lacking in commercial offerings.
+Given existing commercial offerings in the eastern parts of Town (Westmere and Guilderland Hamlet) and in the Village of Altamont in the west, the CPUC identified the northern area of Guilderland - near the Princetown boundary - as an area lacking in commercial offerings-Commercial development in this area would be smaller in scale as there is no access to public water and sewer in this area.